xtdb/learn-xtdb-datalog-today/master.md

 release year, directors, cast members, etc. As the tutorial advances we'll learn more about the contents of the database and how it's organized.

-The data model in XTDB is based around _atomic collections of facts._
+The data model in xtdb is based around _atomic collections of facts._
 Those atomic collections of facts are called _documents._
 The facts are called triples.
 A triple is a 3-tuple consisting of: